bungerm/portfolio/README.md

 - [EightPuzzle](/EightPuzzle)
   - **Python, Search Algorithms**
   - The Eight Puzzle is a type of sliding puzzle that you have probably seen at one point in your life.
 [Puzzle Explanation](https://www.wikihow.com/Solve-8-Puzzle)
   - Python project using numerous Search algorithms to solve an Eight Puzzle.
-I am particularly proud of the implementing a generic Search method that takes the Search algorithm name as a parameter.
+General Search function that takes the Search algorithm name as a parameter.
   - BreadthFirst, DepthFirst, Iterative Deepening, Uniform Cost, BestFirst, and AStar with 3 different heuristics
 - [ElevatorSimulator](/ElevatorSimulator)
   - **Java, IntelliJ, Object Oriented Programming, Elevator Simulation**